CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 When the user interacts with the code editor by modifying the code or changing the cursor's position, these updates are sent to the collaboration service through the WebSocket connection.

-`y-websocket` also listens for messages from the collaboration service and updates the code editor with updates on interactions from other users.
+`y-websocket` also listens for messages from the collaboration service and updates the code editor with changes made and the activities of other users.

 #### Usage in collaboration service